 Walking distance to primary schools (WD to School) is negatively correlated to price, which means that a greater distance is considered negative.
 This is in line with our expectations.

 When searching for the effect of accessibility to public transit, we found that walking distance to tram stop (WD to Tram) was the best fit for the model.
-Testing both for tram, metro and commuter rail separately and combined, with dummies for different radii and so on, the walking distance to nearest tram stop is the most important determinant for apartment prices in Oslo.
+Testing both for tram, metro, and commuter rail separately and combined, with dummies for different radii and so on, the walking distance to nearest tram stop is the most important determinant for apartment prices in Oslo.
 Even though walking distance to the nearest tram stop being most prominent factor was a bit surprising, the positive effect of being close to public transit was in line with our expectations.

 Walking distance to highway ramps (WD to Highway Ramp) is positively correlated with price, and even though this is expected for access to a disamenity it is suggested, since we are Walking distance to primary schools is negatively correlated to price, which means that a greater distance is considered negative.
 This is in line with our expectations.